This page details setup requirements for:

 If you already have Anaconda installed (or think you do), skip to the section for validating your installation.
 If the validation fails, then either you do not have Anaconda installed (and you should come back to this section).

 Anaconda is free and runs on Windows, Mac OS X, and Linux.
-The installation takes about 20 to 30 minutes.
+The installation can take several minutes.

 Note that we will be using Python 3!
 (Support for Python 2 officially ended in 2020, and a Python 2 installation of Anaconda is no longer easily available on the anaconda.org website).